LIP-Computing/tutorials/docs/udocker/udocker-05.md

     3. DT RUNPATH dynamic section attribute of the ELF executable.
     4. cache file /etc/ld.so.cache.
     5. default paths such as /lib64, /usr/lib64, /lib, /usr/lib.

-* The location of the loader itself is encoded in the executables ELF header

 ---